Lily James: Early life and education

 Lily Chloe Ninette Thomson was born on 5 April 1989 in Esher, Surrey, the daughter of Ninette Mantle, an actress, and James "Jamie" Thomson, a musician.
 She has two brothers, one older and one younger.
 Her paternal grandmother, Helen Horton, was an American actress.
-Her maternal grandmother was French, and during World War II fled her village near Paris because of the Nazis.
-After settling in England, she married James' grandfather, a minister in the Royal Air Force.
+Her maternal grandmother was French, and during World War II fled her village near Paris because of the Nazi occupation.
+After settling in England, she married James' grandfather, a chaplain in the Royal Air Force.

 After finishing at Tring Park School for the Performing Arts in Hertfordshire, James studied at the Guildhall School of Music and Drama in London, graduating in 2010.
 Shortly thereafter, she signed with Tavistock Wood management in London.

 Career

 2009–2019: Television beginnings and breakthrough

-James's television credits include Ethel Brown in the 2010 BBC production of Richmal Crompton's Just William, Poppy in the fourth series of ITV's Secret Diary of a Call Girl (2011), and Lady Rose MacClare in Downton Abbey.
-Lady Rose became a main character in the fourth and fifth series of the programme.
-James also appeared as Lady Rose in the series finale.
+James's television credits include Ethel Brown in the 2010 BBC production of Richmal Crompton's Just William, Poppy in the fourth series of ITV's Secret Diary of a Call Girl (2011).

+In 2012, she was cast as Lady Rose MacClare in Downton Abbey.
+She appeared as a guest star in final episode of the third season and appeared again in the Christmas special: A Journey to the Highlands.
+Lady Rose subsequently became a main character in the fourth and fifth series of the programme.
+James also appeared as Lady Rose in the series television finale.
+She did not reprise her role for any of the subsequent three movies.

 In 2011, James played Taylor at the Young Vic Theatre in Tanya Ronder's stage adaptation of the novel Vernon God Little directed by Rufus Norris, Nina in Russell Bolam's modern adaptation of The Seagull at Southwark Playhouse, and Desdemona in Daniel Evans' production of Othello at the Crucible Theatre, Sheffield, with Dominic West and Clarke Peters.

 In 2012, James played the role of Katrina in Play House and Marijka in Definitely the Bahamas in a double-bill written and directed by Martin Crimp at the Orange Tree Theatre in Richmond, London as part of the theatre's 40th anniversary.
 Charles Spencer of The Telegraph wrote that "it is performed with a persuasive mixture of mischief and deeper feeling by Obi Abili and Lily James, the latter combining a mixture of neuroticism and glowing sexual allure that proves extraordinarily potent".
-James played the role of Korrina in the Warner Brothers film Wrath of the Titans and starred in Fast Girls, written by Noel Clarke, centered around a group of young female athletes competing in the World Championships.
+James played the role of Korrina in the Warner Brothers film Wrath of the Titans and starred in Fast Girls, written by Noel Clarke, centred around a group of young female athletes competing in the World Championships.

 James played Cinderella in Kenneth Branagh's 2015 live-action Disney film Cinderella.
 James was photographed by Annie Leibovitz as Cinderella, in the blue gown her character wears to the ball, for the December 2014 issue of Vogue.
+Her performance received critical acclaim.
 James also made her singing debut in the film singing "Sing Sweet Nightingale", "Lavender's Blue" and "A Dream Is a Wish Your Heart Makes" from the 1950 animated film in the end credits.